Click on the Frequently Asked Questions below to view the answers.

 For more information please visit the Scan East West Travel Website

-We allow electric-assist bicycles (e-bikes) on our tours if you'd like to bring your own.
+Electric-assist bikes - or e-bikes - have quiet, battery-powered motors that add power to your pedalng.
+They increase your speed and assist you in cycling up hills.
+Most e-bikes have a range of assistance, so you can choose how much of a boost you'd like.
+E-bikes make it easier to do all the miles in all types of terrain.
+We allow electric-assist bicycles on our tours if you'd like to bring your own.
 We also have e-bikes available for rent on some of our trips, including Croatia, France, Albania and Wisconsin.
 We do not make e-bike recommendations.
 If you're considering purchasing your own, we suggest you rent one on a tour first so you can try it!